 FINRA Rule Requirement: Logs must be maintained and preserved for the period of time and with the accessibility specified in

 SEC Rule 17a-4(b) Solution: Use Domain Time II to collect audit logs and sync data and archive as necessary.

-The period currently specified for this type of record is 3 years, 2 years of which must be in an easily accessible location.
+Rule 4590 specifies the retention period for this type of record is 3 years, the most recent 2 years of which must be in an easily accessible location.